499602D2/Typora-Lostkeys-Theme/README.md

-# LostKeys Theme for Typora
+# Lumen for Typora

 ![preview](preview.png)

-Lostkeys is a theme for the excellent [Typora markdown text editor](https://typora.io).
+Lumen is a dark theme for [Typora markdown text editor](https://typora.io).
+Lumen is based on the excellent Lostkeys theme.

-The theme is currently only tested on the MacOS, and it uses some bleeding edge CSS like custom properties (native variables) which may not work on other OSes.

-## How to install
+Lumen has only been tested on macOS, but should work fine on Linux systems as well.

+## Installing Lumen

 See Typora support on [how to install themes](http://support.typora.io/About-Themes/)

 ## Caveats

-* Math blocks are not tested.
-Assuming it looks terrible
+* Math blocks are not tested

+* Code blocks are still somewhat to-do

+* Some issues and to-do improvements in the side-bar

+* Fonts not included yet

+* Monospaced fonts use Monaco; incompatible on Linux